senshineL/senshineL.github.io/_pages/about.md

 * Bayesian Optimization and its application to automated algorithm configuration
 * Theory and practical tools of automated algorithm configuration, and its application to automated algorithm design
 * End-to-end algorithm/hyper-parameter selection without using hand-crafted problem features
-* Reinforcement learning and its application to combinatorial optimization
-* Acceleration techniques to large-scale real-world vehicle routing problems
+* Reinforcement learning and its application to combinatorial optimization, and acceleration techniques to large-scale real-world vehicle routing problems

 ## Community Services
 * One of the editors of [[All About Evolutionary Optimization (AAEO)](http://ecole.asia/news/)] (i.e., ECOLE weekly).